Earth-Hominid/Vivacity-Blog-Creator/README.md

 ## Description

 Blog Creator was written using the Model-View-Controller architecture and the RESTful API framework.
 The application allows a user to create an account with email.
 Once they are logged in, and authenticated, they can create and save blog entries.
-Authentication is implemented by using JSON Web Token authentication.
-JWT's are signed using a secret along with the HMAC algorithm.

 <img width="696" alt="sign-in-1" src="https://user-images.githubusercontent.com/66766688/174128519-78a6c3fd-4ef7-485a-a98b-f692d515733f.png">